block-mesh/block-mesh-monorepo/DEMO.md

 ## Launch the Proxy Master node

 This will try to bind by default to port `0.0.0.0:5000` and `0.0.0.0:4000`.
-Run `cargo run -p provider-node -- --help` to see the options.
+Run `cargo run -p blockmesh-bin -- proxy-master --help` to see the options.

-`cargo run -p provider-node -- --keypair-path example-keys/provider-node.json`
+`cargo run -p blockmesh-bin -- proxy-master --keypair-path example-keys/proxy-master.json`

 ## Launch the Proxy-Endpoint Node